The genuine McScript_InUse.exe file is a software component of McAfee Common Script Engine by McAfee.

-The process known as McAfee Script Engine or McAfee Agent Script Engine belongs to software McAfee Common Script Engine or McAfee Common Framework or McAfee Agent by McAfee (www.mcafee.com) or Network Associates (nai.com).
+The process known as McAfee Script Engine or McAfee Agent Script Engine belongs to software McAfee Common Framework or McAfee Agent or McAfee Common Script Engine by McAfee (www.mcafee.com) or Network Associates (nai.com).

 Description: McScript_InUse.exe is not essential for the Windows OS and causes relatively few problems.
 McScript_InUse.exe is located in a subfolder of "C:\Program Files".

 The program has no visible window.
 The file is not a Windows system file.
+It is a Verisign signed file.
+It is digitally signed.
 McScript_InUse.exe is able to monitor applications.
-Therefore the technical security rating is 36% dangerous; however you should also read the user reviews.
+Therefore the technical security rating is 33% dangerous; however you should also read the user reviews.

 Recommended: Identify McScript_InUse.exe related errors